aeternity/aepp-sdk-js/examples/browser/aepp/README.md

 ## Installation and running
 1. Install required dependencies with `npm install`
-1. Start the application `npm run start:dev`
+1. Start the application `npm run serve`